 The 1974 bear market affected almost all stock markets in the world, but, most significantly the London Stock Exchange.
 It hit the U.S markets after collapse of the Bretton Woods system and the dollar devaluation.
 It was behind the 1973 oil crisis later in that year.

 After the World War II until the end of the Cold War, Japan enjoyed the “Economic Miracle” where it became the world’s second largest economy.
 But, in the late 1980s, the country suffered one of the worst economic crisis in Asia.
 The Japanese Bubble Economy is attributed to unprecedented hike in stock and real estate prices driven by speculative madness.
 This economic collapse pushed the country into a severe financial crisis and a long period of economic stagnation infamously known as the “Lost Decades.”

 The Asian Financial Crisis of 1997 originated from Thailand, when the Thai government declined to peg the currency to the U.S. Dollar.
 Thailand had acquired a load of foreign debt to the extent that made the country almost bankrupt.
 As the crisis spread, many of Southeast Asian countries, including Japan witnessed slumping currencies, devalued stock markets and other asset prices.
 Timely intervention by the IMF and World Bank eases the growing panic in this part of the world.

 14. Russian Financial Crisis of 1998

 In 1998, a major financial crisis in Russia hit the country’s economy.
 There were several reasons behind this crisis, including Declining productivity, and most importantly, a high fixed exchange rate between the ruble and foreign currencies.
-It prompted the Russian government and the Russian Central Bank to devalue the ruble and defaulting on its debt.
-The crisis had severe impacts on the economies of many neighboring countries.
+It prompted the Russian government and the Central Bank to devalue the ruble while defaulting on its debt.
+The Russian crisis of 1998 also had some negative impacts on the economies of its neighboring countries.

 13. Wall Street Crash of 1929